beego/beedoc/en-US/mvc/controller/router.md

 * beego.Any(router, beego.FilterFunc)

 ### Handler register
-sometimes we already use the `net/http` or other packages implemented our system. but we want to integrate it into beego API or web system.
+sometimes we already use the `net/http` or other packages implemented our system. but we want to integrate it into Beego API or web system.
 Now it's super easy to do that like this:

 ```
 s := rpc.NewServer()